1. The Focus of Our Research

 4. Types of Funding Available

-• Project grants for research projects of up to 3-years in length.
-These may be lab based research projects, projects which consider the impact of cancer, clinical trials, patient studies, or projects which consider the societal causes of cancer
+• Project funding including lab-based research projects, projects which consider the impact of cancer, clinical trials, patient studies or projects which consider the societal causes of cancer